pavelchowdhury99/views_indexes_and_transactions_in_sql/README.md

 ;
 </pre>

-### Use cases
+### When to use SQL views
 1. Easy creation of alias and using them
-2. Store calculation logics
+2. Store calculation logics and add abstractions.
+3. To improve securities - limit data access of a table.
-3. Migrate from one table to another
+4. Migrate from one table to another

-4.
+### When not to use SQL views
+1. Run time of query needs to be less.
+2. When you are planning to create multiple tables / views on top of it.

+## Indexes